reshalfahsi/neuralnetwork/README.md

   <a href="https://github.com/reshalfahsi/neuralnetwork/actions/workflows/ci.yml"><img src="https://github.com/reshalfahsi/neuralnetwork/actions/workflows/ci.yml/badge.svg" alt="ci testing"></a>
 </div>

-A naive implementation of neural network.
+A naive implementation of a neural network.
 The code structure is heavily inspired by [PyTorch](https://github.com/pytorch/pytorch) and [TensorFlow](https://github.com/tensorflow/tensorflow).
 However, this package is used for educational purposes and is not intended to be adopted in production.

 ## Installation